quephird/fun-with-query-expressions/README.md

 * How does this sort of thing scale?
 How large can the sets of data be for these queries to be performant and/or not consume too much memory?
 * Is this otherwise something to seriously consider doing in a business context?
 I could definitely imagine it being useful to somehow enable users to be able to select from arbitrary source types (and do so safely).

+### Resources

+* The listing for an excellent introductory book on F#: https://www.nostarch.com/fsharp
+* GitHub page for the ExcelProvider project: http://fsprojects.github.io/ExcelProvider/
+* GitHub page for the SQLProvider project: http://fsprojects.github.io/SQLProvider/
+* A _very_ thorough article on query expressions and how their syntax compare with SQL. https://docs.microsoft.com/en-us/dotnet/articles/fsharp/language-reference/query-expressions